Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 TNM Staging System

-The eighth edition of the AJCC Cancer Staging Manual has designated staging by the four criteria of tumor size, nodal status, histologic grade, and metastasis and by anatomic primary tumor site (head and neck; trunk and extremities; abdomen and thoracic visceral organs; retroperitoneum; and unusual histologies and sites) (see Tables 5, 6, 7, and 8).[
+The eighth edition of the AJCC Cancer Staging Manual has designated staging by the four criteria of tumor size, nodal status, histological grade, and metastasis and by anatomic primary tumor site (head and neck; trunk and extremities; abdomen and thoracic visceral organs; retroperitoneum; and unusual histologies and sites) (see Tables 5, 6, 7, and 8).[

 T Category | Soft Tissue Sarcoma of the Trunk, Extremities, and Retroperitoneum | Soft Tissue Sarcoma of the Head and Neck | Soft Tissue Sarcoma of the Abdomen and Thoracic Visceral Organs |